Time Complexity Analysis in Data Structures and Algorithms

 Big Omega notation: Ω(rate of growth)

 Big-Omega is a notation to represent the best case time complexity of an algorithm.
-It provides a lower bound for the running time of an algorithm.
+It provides a lower bound for the running time.
 Best case time complexity = Ω(rate of growth of the best case running time).

 Suppose best case running time = 2n + 3logn + 4